Published on 11 June, 2017.

 Practical information and budget tips

 - At the entrance to the Yara-Majayara protected area you’ll find an information kiosk where foreign visitors pay entrance fees.
-A visit to El Mirador costs 3 CUC.
-The guided archaeological tours cost 10 CUC.
+The guided nature and archaeological trails cost 1,230 CUP and it comprises access to Playa Blanca.
+If you only do Playa Blanca, the price is 246 CUP.

 - The livelihoods of families who live within the protected area rely mostly on agriculture – for some, on fishing.
 We encourage you to accept buying some fruit the locals could offer you – it’s a way of supplementing such families’ income and it allows them to benefit from ecotourism and sustainable tourism.